c08oprkiua/eBrew-Godot/README.md

 * FTP transfer to Wii U/Switch

 * (PC) HBL launching calls launch the app in Cemu

+* (PC) Using Wiiload to send homebrew to and launch homebrew on a real Wii U

 * Other appstores (Switch HBAS, Open Shop Channel, Universal Updater, etc.)